-In May 2018, the DfE published updates to the information schools MUST publish on their school website.
+In May 2018, the DfE published updated their school website requirements and the information which all schools MUST publish on their school website.

 In addition, the Ofsted Inspection Handbook was updated in September 2018.
 There a few additions relating to the school website and we cover these later.

 It’s important you review all the changes to ensure your school website remains compliant.
 To help, we’ve prepared a summary of the key changes for you below, separating them into clarifications of existing information or new information.
 They can be read in conjunction with our free ofsted checklist for schools which has been updated to include the new requirements.

 Key Stage 4 Information

 Clarification – pupil destinations are now a “suggestion”

 We suggest that schools also publish the percentage of students staying in education or going into employment after key stage 4 (pupil destinations).

 You must include a link to the school and college performance tables and your school’s performance tables page.